Thai Chicken Empanadas

 Fusing the flavors of two on-trend cuisines is one way to attract adventurous palates.
-Although empanadas originated in Latin America and rely on ingredients from that part of the world, Zengo Chef-owner Richard Sandoval gives them a Thai accent with the sweet chili sauce known as mae ploy.
+Although empanadas originated in Latin America and rely on ingredients from that part of the world, Zengo chef-owner Richard Sandoval gives the chicken filling a Thai accent with the sweet chili sauce known as mae ploy.
 A few spoonfuls of mango chutney complete the plate.

 Diced meat from 1 roast chicken (about 5 cups, or 2 lb. diced meat)

 4 tsp. olive oil, divided

 Salt and pepper

 2 cups finely diced onions

 3/4 cup Thai sweet chili sauce (mae ploy)